CasparKielwein/Aaargh/Classes.md

 ### Equipment

 * Two weapons or a weapon and a shields of your choice.
-* An armor you are proficient with.
+* A suite of armor
 * A holy symbol of your religion

 ### Domain